-The result about the rating of various recommended extension practices on Acha production by farmers from
+The extent on the use of recommended extension practices on Acha production by the respondents

-93.79% used of herbicide, 88.70% used of pesticide, and use of recommended planting time 86.44% were identified as used among the recommended extension practices on Acha production by the farmers in the study area.
+The various use of recommended extension practices used by the respondents from Table 2 as a result of use of the recommended extension practice on Acha production indicated that 99.44% make used of improved seed, 98.87% used of recommended planting time, 97.74% used of recommended fertilizer, 97.18% used of fertilizer rate, 93.79% used of herbicide, 88.70% used of pesticide, and use of recommended planting time 86.44% were identified as used among the recommended extension practices on Acha production by the farmers in the study area.
 This could be attributed to the fact that all the recommended extension practice on Acha production identified used by the farmers was those that increase production unlike the others who do not used seed treatment chemical and seed rate in Acha production in the study area.
-While this shows that the respondant made use of the recommended practices on Acha production.
+While this shows that the respondent made use of the recommended practices on Acha production in the study area to help to increases their production.
 This was similar to Ogunwale et al. (2006) that all the farmers sampled indicated that the used of farm technologies increased yield and productivity